-Many employers prefer meeting potential employees in person (face-to-face meetings, so visiting New Zealand and organising in-person interviews may increase your chances of getting a job.
+Many employers prefer meeting potential employees in person (face-to-face).
+You could do this by visiting New Zealand or organising an online video interview.
+It may increase your chances of getting a job.

-Many migrants take a preliminary fact finding holiday here and make appointments to see key employers.
-Make sure you call or email ahead of time to set up the appointments by calling or emailing ahead of time, as Kiwi employers do not appreciate last-minute scheduling.
+Many migrants take a fact-finding holiday here and make appointments to see key employers.
+Make sure you call or email ahead of time to set up the appointments.
+This will make a better impression with New Zealand employers.